PowerLab/PowerTutorTrace/README.md

 PowerTutorTrace
 ===============

-PowerTutorTrace is a GUI tool that parses the PowerTutor logs and produces per application (UID) power consumption information and a variety of graph.
+PowerTutorTrace is a GUI tool that parses the PowerTutor logs and produces per application (UID) power consumption information and a variety of charts.

 It offers the following information.